-There, I worked on a number of projects related to climate change, including projects on transportation, a program called Carbon Talks – holding structured dialogues with community leaders of different stripes and backgrounds to discuss issues around transferring to a low-carbon economy.
-That led shortly into looking at one of the critical areas for climate change – the municipal level – since a city’s politics have a really big impact on how people live and work and play in that city.
+There, I worked on a number of projects related to climate change.
+This include projects on transportation, a program called Carbon Talks.
+The projects involved holding structured dialogues with community leaders of different stripes and backgrounds on issues around transferring to a low-carbon economy.
+That led into looking at one of the critical areas for climate change – the municipal level.
+A city’s politics have a really big impact on how people live and work and play in that city.

-Housing co-ops work in the same way because we’re not talking about individual consumer choice preferences, we can shape more than that, whether it’s with efficient appliances, or what fuel our buildings run on, how we treat locations as transportation hubs or places people travel to and from every day.
-The way housing co-ops provide choices for people also has big impact, which is why I’m excited to join the Climate Emergency Task Force!
+Housing co-ops work in the same way.
+We’re not talking about individual consumer choice preferences.
+We can shape more than that.
+Whether it’s with efficient appliances, or what fuel our buildings run on, how we treat locations as transportation hubs or places people travel to and from every day.
+The way housing co-ops provide choices for people also has big impact.
+This is why I’m excited to join the Climate Emergency Task Force!

 Think it’s important to recognize that some jobs aren’t our jobs – whether talking co-ops or individuals – and housing co-ops alone can’t solve a global problem.

 In many ways I see co-ops as super ideal places to work on climate change.
-We have a collective power as a housing co-op, whether we’re working to solve more mundane, day-to-day problems or thinking longer-term: If it’s going to be much hotter and sunnier in the years to come, what could we do to keep shade in our yard, what can we do to make sure we all have a little bit of what we need?
+We have a collective power as a housing co-op, whether we’re working to solve more mundane, day-to-day problems or thinking longer-term.
+If it’s going to be much hotter and sunnier in the years to come, what could we do to keep shade in our yard?
+What can we do to make sure we all have a little bit of what we need?

 I get that it’s hard!
 My co-op is tiny, and we don’t have a lot of money, and a lot of co-ops are like that.
-But there are lots of things co-ops can do, and I’m hoping this Climate Emergency Task Force can help us educate co-ops in the things that are available to us.
+But there are lots of things co-ops can do.
+I’m hoping this Climate Emergency Task Force can help us educate co-ops in the things that are available to us.

-There’s the long-term management of our buildings, and how we repair and replace appliances and building systems – can we make better, more energy-efficient choices in appliances and the materials we use in our buildings?
+There’s the long-term management of our buildings, and how we repair and replace appliances and building systems.
+Can we make better, more energy-efficient choices in appliances and the materials we use in our buildings?
 Some do cost a little more initially, but a lot of the time the more efficient choices also last longer.

 I hope that people feel like working on climate change in their co-ops is possible, and can yield benefits beyond the environment.
-Working on these issues can be thorny – there are always people with different opinions – but we need each other to get through crises whether it’s COVID or the climate emergency.
+Working on these issues can be thorny.
+There are always people with different opinions.
+But we need each other to get through crises whether it’s COVID or the climate emergency.